caiks/TBOT03/README.md

 Future directions -

+mixture of interest, unusual and random modes

+ Consider other modes such as repelled by unaligned

 the problem with TBOT03 is that random/effective is pretty good and slice map to physical configuration is pretty bad.
 In future try to ensure that the reverse is true, then the likelihood goal, whether gradient or topmost, should produce behaviour that we can intuit as intelligent, or at least cannot produce in any other way.